Hollywood Walk Of Fame

 ACCOMMODATION IN LOS ANGELES

 Accommodation in L.A. can be expensive!
 If you want to search for the best rates check out Bookings.com who have value deals of the day.
-They also do not require a booking deposit and there is no cancellation charge.
+They also do not require a booking deposit and there are no cancellation charges if you change your mind.

 If you are on a budget try looking for a room or vacation rental with Airbnb, there are so many to choose from in Los Angeles.
-If you sign up through this link you will receive $40 credit off your first stay.
+If you sign up through thislink you will receive $40 credit off your first stay.
+Otherwise read this article on where to find budget accommodation in L.A.

 Two Aussies road-tripping across the USA.
 Our goal is to discover America's wild places and vibrant cities... and make the most of every moment.
 Read more